 A regular visitor to Hungary and France as a jury member for choral competitions, he taught composition and orchestration at the Guildhall School of Music in London for fifteen years, moving to Yorkshire in 1980 to become Head of Music at the Leeds University college at Bretton Hall from which role he retired in 1995 to devote himself full time to composition and writing.
-Peters Edition London has recently become his principal publishers.
+During the last few years of his life, Peters Edition London became Standford's principal publishers.

 PATRIC STANDFORD'S PROVOCATIVE THOUGHTS